Purdue University School of Aeronautics and Astronautics

-The Purdue University School of Aeronautics and Astronautics is Purdue University's school of aerospace engineering contained within the Purdue University College of Engineering.
-The school offers BS, M.S., and PhD degrees in aeronautical and astronautical engineering and provides distance graduate education including online MS in Engineering with concentration in Aeronautics and Astronautics and a distance PhD.
+The Purdue University School of Aeronautics and Astronautics is a department-level school within the College of Engineering at Purdue University.

+The school offers B.S., M.S., and Ph.D. degrees in aeronautical and astronautical engineering.
+It also provides distance graduate education, including an online M.S. in Engineering with concentration in Aeronautics and Astronautics, and a distance Ph.D.
 Its main office and some of its labs are located in the Neil Armstrong Hall of Engineering.
 As of 2010, the School has awarded an estimated 6% of BS degrees and 7% of PhDs in aerospace engineering in the United States.

 History

 Aeronautical engineering education and research at Purdue dates back to early 1920s when the Aeronautical Engineering courses were offered as part of Senior Aeronautical Option in the mechanical engineering program.
 By 1930s the course offerings in aeronautical engineering expanded to eight with many courses taught at the Purdue Airport, the world's first university-owned airport that opened in 1934.
 The formal four-year curriculum in aeronautical engineering was developed by World War II and in 1942, Mechanical Engineering became the "School of Mechanical and Aeronautical Engineering."
 The school was officially established as a separate degree program on July 1, 1945.

 Graduate education at the School began with a master's degree program in Aeronautical Engineering in 1946.
 Ph.D. program was approved for aerodynamics and propulsion in 1948, followed by the structures area in the early 1950s.
 Purdue's first Ph.D. in Aeronautical Engineering was awarded to R. L. Duncan in 1950 for his work with Professor Maurice Zucrow on the performance of gas turbines.

 The school's present name was adopted in 1973.

 Purdue students have built and restored several aircraft as part of the program.
 The sole Curtiss P-6 Hawk was restored by students and resides at the National Museum of the United States Air Force.
 In 1971 students restored a Ryan PT-22 Recruit, and completed a homebuilt Schreder HP-14 glider.